jmayank23/sentence-transformers-mtl/src/task4/task4-readme.md

 # Task 4

-This task extends the SentenceTransformer MTL model from Task 2 by providing a **multi-task training loop**.
-Here, we show how two tasks (e.g., Task A with 5 classes, Task B with 3 classes) can be trained simultaneously using a shared transformer encoder.
+This task extends the SentenceTransformer MTL model from Task 2 by providing a **multi-task training loop** for simultaneously training on two tasks (e.g., Task A with 5 classes, Task B with 3 classes) using a shared transformer encoder.

 ---